awslabs/consolidated-organizations-wide-cases-activity/DEPLOYMENT.md

 #### In the Central Organizations

-Only proceed with this step when the deployment is done if all your AWS Organizations, as there is a Lambda backed CustomResource that will try to use a role in every Leaf Organizations' payer account during deployment.
+Only proceed with this step when the deployment is done in all your AWS Organizations, as there is a Lambda backed CustomResource that will try to use a role in every Leaf Organizations' payer account during deployment.
 It will fail if the role does not exist.

 1. Open the [AWS Organizations console](https://us-east-1.console.aws.amazon.com/organizations/v2/home) in your payer account.
 Take note of the **Organizations ID** (o-xxxxxxxxxx) and the **Root ID** (r-yyyy).
 These will be used as parameters for the CloudFormation stack.
 2. Open the [AWS CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home) in the region you intend to deploy the solution in (as a reminder, it has to be one of **us-east-1**, **us-west-2** or **eu-west-1**).
 3. Choose **Create stack**, then **With new resources (standard)**.
-4. Choose **Template is ready**, **Amazon S3 URL**, and input the Amazon S3 URL of the self hosted COCAstack_morg.yml in **yourbucket**, eg: https://yourbucket.s3.amazonaws.com/COCAstack_morg.yml.
+4. Choose **Template is ready**, **Amazon S3 URL**, and input the Amazon S3 URL of the self hosted COCAstack.yml in **yourbucket**, eg: https://yourbucket.s3.amazonaws.com/COCAstack.yml.
 5. Choose **Next**.
 6. Give the stack a name.
 7. Leave all parameters to their default value, unless did not substitute  **AthenaCatalogName** with **ddbdata** in the QuickSight pre requisites about allowing QuickSight to invoke a Lambda function.
 If that's the case, set **AthenaCatalogName** value to the same.